amitrajpurkar/sprboot_api_cktBrkr/src/main/docs/prompt_pad.md

 step 5:
 * using the repository classes and model, create controller endpoints for Product entity. create endpoints for list existing products, create new product, update existing product, delete existing product

+step 6:
+* create a frontend UI in reactjs as SPA to consume product endpoints

+step 7:
+* add mkdocs to the application to document the application

+step 8:
+* this machine has coderabbit installed.
+Use it to run a thorough code analysis and code review of the application and generate a report